10 Lifestyle Changes to Help You Manage Urinary Incontinence

 Of course, caffeine isn't just found in tea and coffee, but also fizzy drinks, green tea, energy drinks and hot chocolate.
 Replace these with water and herbal or fruit teas, or their decaf versions.

 Reducing your alcohol intake can also improve continence because alcohol is a diuretic, which means that it increases your urge to urinate.
-Cutting down may help incontinence symptoms, including mixed incontinence.
+This can lead to more frequent trips to the bathroom and a higher risk of leakage.
+It can also irritate the bladder lining, leading to increased risk of incontinence.

 Whilst you're considering what you drink, ensuring that you drink 6 to 8 glasses of fluid a day is also really important.
 We understand that you might avoid drinking fluid, thinking that it's making things worse, however by reducing your fluid intake, it can reduce your bladder capacity.